Apilonius64/makehuman-dark/README.md

 This theme builds on the default makehuman theme which is created by Jonas Hauquier and provided under the AGPL3-license.

 ## Colors
-This theme uses a lot of colors from the [dracula-vscode-theme](https://github.com/dracula/visual-studio-code) which is provided under the MIT license:
+This theme uses a lot of colors from the official [dracula contributing guideline](https://draculatheme.com/contribute) and the [dracula-vscode-theme](https://github.com/dracula/visual-studio-code) which is provided under the MIT license:
 ```
 The MIT License (MIT)